 1. Increase Brand Awareness

 While having a good, organised and updated corporate website is important for any business, online brand awareness nowadays goes way beyond that.
-Most brands use one or more social media platforms to set up a corporate page but not all know how to use social media as an extension of the corporate website to be where the customers are, share your brand story and engage customers with a variety of content, be it captivating images, viral videos, engaging podcasts or informative blogs.
+Most brands use one or more social media platforms to set up a corporate page but not all know how to use social media as an extension of the corporate PR: to be where the customers are, share your brand story and engage customers with a variety of content, be it captivating images, viral videos, engaging podcasts or informative blogs.

 2. Maximise Customer and Audience Engagement

 Engaging your existing and potential customers should be different at various brand engagement stages – awareness, consideration, purchase, loyalty and advocacy.
 Social media are good channels to interact with and communicate with customers at different brand engagement stages.